ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `----level`
 :   Specify the authenticated origin pull certificate or settings per zone or hostname level.
-Valid values: "zone", "hostname".
-The default is "zone".
+Valid values are `zone` and `hostname`.
+The default value is `zone`.

 `--hostname`
 :   The authenticated origin pull settings on a hostname. (hostname level only)